WARNING! I posted some things on this page which might seem… offensive to some people.

 Hopefully, this video from “Armchair Violence” will explain it to you better than I can…

-Now, this next video is a little… CONTROVERSIAL.
-However, I absolutely believe that every woman out there has to watch it.
-My purpose for posting this page is to help men and woman find resources to keep them safe, and I’m not gonna let any sociopolitical movement or ideology keep me from doing it.
+My purpose for posting this page is to help ALL of you out there find resources to keep you safe, and I’m not gonna let any sociopolitical movement or ideology keep me from being real about it.

 WEAPONIZING YOUR SKILLS